peryshkin2/genericTest1/README.md

 # genericTest1
-Introductory repository to learn Git Hub
+Introductory repository to learn Git Hub.
+Add different modifications in readme file in branch